yugabyte/yugabyte-db/docs/content/preview/secure/tls-encryption/connect-to-cluster.md

 ## Prerequisites

-In order to connect to your YugabyteDB clusters using encryption in transit, you have to enable client-to-server encryption and might need to enable server-to-server encryption (see [Connecting to a YugabyteDB Cluster](#connecting-to-a-yugabytedb-cluster)).

-Each client that connects to a YugabyteDB cluster needs the following file to be accessible on the client computer:
+Each client that connects to a YugabyteDB cluster that has encryption in transit enabled needs the following file to be accessible on the client computer:

 - `ca.crt` — root certificate file (for YSQL and YCQL).
 See [Generate the root certificate file](../server-certificates/#generate-the-root-certificate-file) for instructions on how to generate this file.

-  This file should be available in the `~/.yugabytedb`, the default location for TLS certificates when running the YSQL shell (ysqlsh) locally.
+  This file should be available in `~/.yugabytedb`, the default location for TLS certificates when running the YSQL shell (ysqlsh) locally.

-## Connecting to a YugabyteDB Cluster
+## Connect to a YugabyteDB cluster

-For each client, the steps assume that you have performed the following:

-- [Enabled client-to-server encryption](../client-to-server/) on the YB-TServer nodes of your YugabyteDB cluster.
+For each client, the steps assume that you have [Enabled encryption in transit](../server-to-server/) on the YugabyteDB cluster.
-- [Enabled server-to-server encryption](../server-to-server/) on the YugabyteDB cluster.

 ## ysqlsh